 keeps us full longer.
 Protein is also needed for healthy muscles.

 easy ways to add protein.

 - Find a healthier dressing that works for you!
-There is now
+There is

 now quite a variety of light dressings and vinaigrettes to choose

 from.
 Vinegar-based dressings typically have less fat and calories

 than creamy dressings.
-Oil and vinegar is a healthy choice –
+Oil and vinegar is a healthy choice — the

-from the salad — but you should still limit
+from the salad — but you should still limit the amount you use.

 Whether you are preparing dinner for your family, entertaining a crowd or grabbing something on the run, choosing a salad can be a simple way to satisfy recommendations for fruit and vegetable intake.
 However, be smart about what you add to it because salads overloaded with cheese, bacon, croutons and dressing can ruin the intention to eat healthy.

-Last update: Monday, May 16, 2016
+Last update: Wednesday, June 01, 2016